How to...

 Multiple Versions

-Note that the MS Office Connectors are integrated with the registered MS Office application at installation time.
+Note that the MS Office Connectors are integrated with the registered MS Office app at installation time.
 This means that only their last-installed version will be available.

 Global Protocol Handler